saitejavanamala/Portfolio/VBA Programming/readme.md

 * Text Strings in Excel VBA
 * Changing Case
 * Trim, Len, and Space
-* Excel VBA Replace
+* Replace
 * InStr, InStrRev, StrReverse
 * The Left and Right Functions
 * The Mid Function

-* A String Exercise
+## Programming Loops
+* For Loops
+* For Each Loops
+The Cells Property
+Excel VBA Do Loops